 Being environmentally friendly and switching to an EV is a smart move, but installing an EV charging station can be tricky.
 If you like efficiency and having the latest technologies, an electric vehicle (EV) is just for you.
 Charging stations are often available publicly, but another benefit of EVs is you may be able to charge your car at home.
 Installing an charging station can be complicated; but we’re here try to make the process clearer.

-Guide to Installing an EV Charging Station Checklist
+The Pro Guide to Installing an EV Charging Station

 What Type of EV Charger Do You Need?

 Residential EV charging stations are mostly available as Level 1 or Level 2 systems.
 Level 3 charging stations (DC fast chargers) are mainly reserved for commercial/public installations.
 Most EVs come with Level 1 charging, which offers a limited amount of range per hour (perhaps 4 to 5 miles per every hour of charging).
 It can take up to 16 hours to charge a typical EV to recover its full range of mileage.

 Level 2 chargers are more powerful and can therefore recover as much as 25 to 30 miles of range per hour of charging.
 This means you can charge your car much faster.
 It may take as little as 4 hours to achieve a full charge.
 The downside is cost.
 A Level 1 charger is typically in the $300 to $600 range while a Level 2 system can cost $1,000 or more.
 Plus, you’ll also be billed for labor, which, depending on the electrical upgrades needed for your home to support the charger, can significantly increase the total cost.

 Plug-in vs. Hardwired

 The two EV charger configurations to choose from include: